hackclub/hackclub/workshops/image_editor/README.md

   }, 0)
 })
 ```
-It adds an event listener to the sliderform element, then it calls the callback which resets the sliderform and then edits the image:
+Let's break it down:
+- We are creating a variable that holds the form in section 3.
+- Then we are adding it an event listener, that when the button is clicked a function is called.
+What this function does is to reset the values for all the inputs inside of the form using the `reset()` method, and then using the `setTimeout()` method we call the function `editimage` in the given time (0 seconds).

+Let's try it:
 ![Image displaying gif](https://cloud-6xk3j2yw1.vercel.app/0screen_recording_2020-11-08_at_11.35.41_pm.gif)

 ## Hack it